 UTM Parameters: UTM parameters are different from query strings and variables.
 They are composed of three or four parts and can be used to gather website metrics like the number of clicks, where visitors came from (referral), how much time they spent on the site etc.

 URL Slugs: A slug is part of a URL that identifies a particular page on a website in an easy-to-read form.
 In other words, it’s the human-readable name of a webpage.
 They can appear in several formats, but most often they have one or two words with an ending that tells what type of page it is (e.g., “about/”, “blog/” etc).

 A website URL has an important role to play in search engine optimisation since it tells the search engine where to find a web page.

 An SEO-friendly URL is one that:

 What are you waiting for?
-Go and check out the URLs on your site and start making them awesome for search engines and users.
-Remember to redirect old URLs when you make changes though (!) as they might have already attracted backlinks and gained significant traffic to your site.
+Check out your site’s URLs and start making them awesome for search engines and users.
+Remember to redirect old URLs when you make changes though (!), as they might have already attracted backlinks and gained significant traffic to your site.